 Ethernet cables with twisted pair wiring are commonly utilized to connect computers in LAN configurations.
 Different categories of twisted pair Ethernet cables support specific data transmission speeds, including 10 Mbit/s (10BASE-T), 100 Mbit/s (100BASE-TX), and 1 Gbit/s (1000BASE-T).
 CAT5, CAT5e, and CAT6 are common twisted pair cable types used for Ethernet networks.
 Server cabinets and patch panels help organize expansive commercial cabling systems.

-With fitted connectors on each end, patch leads deliver signal routing between different types of devices, such as a computer to router.
-They are also called patch cables or cords.
-The network patch lead is used in telephone, audio, video, and LAN applications.
-These cables come in a range of colors for identification purposes.
-The patch lead will connect components or route signals through a patch panel.
+With fitted connectors on each end, patch leads enable connections between various devices, routing signals from a computer to a router or switch, for example.
+Also called patch cables or cords, patch leads are used for telephone, audio, video, and LAN applications.
+These cables come in a range of colors and lengths for identification and organization purposes.
+The patch lead will securely connect components or efficiently route signals through a patch panel or switch.